For years now, Search Engine Optimization (SEO) for websites has

 recent linking blogs on your site provides the reward of visibility for

-4. Help your content travel – Unlike much of SEO, SMO
+those who link to you - Help your content travel – Unlike much of SEO, SMO

 is not just about making changes to a site.
 When you have content